AttackIQ/pySigma-backend-kusto/README.md

 ### How is the table name determined for a rule?

 The table name is set by the `SetQueryTableStateTransformation` transformation, which is the first transformation in each pipeline.
-It will use the `query_table` parameter if it is set by either a YAML pipeline or by passing the parameter to the pipeline in a Python script, otherwise it will select the table based on the rule category.
-The table name to rule category logic is defined in each pipeline's `mappings.py` file.
+The `query_table` is set to the pipeline's `state` parameter with the following priority:
+1. The `query_table` parameter passed to the pipeline, if using a Python script/code.
+2. The `query_table` parameter passed to the pipeline in a custom YAML pipeline, if using sigma-cli.
+3. The `logsource.category` field in the rule, if the category is present in the pipeline's `category_to_table_mappings` dictionary.
+4. The `EventID` or `EventCode` field, if present in the rule's `detection` section, and if the eventid is present in the pipeline's `eventid_to_table_mappings` dictionary.
+5. If none of the above are present, an error is raised.

 ### How are field mappings determined for a rule?